CarlKCarlK/range-set-blaze/docs/bench_r.md

 [int_range_set](https://crates.io/crates/int_range_set)|  <1000 | Yes | u64 | No Set Ops | tinyvec | Only Sets |

 > *The # of downloads as of March 2023*
+>

-> *\* # as of June 30, 2023*
+> *\* The # of downloads as of June 30, 2023*

 ## Benchmark Selection Criteria

-I ended up evaluating:
+I started by evaluating:

 * `BTreeSet`, `HashSet`, from the standard library
 * `range_map`, the most popular crate that works with ranges in a tree
 * `Range-collections` and `range-set`, the most popular crates that store ranges in a vector

+and later added

+* `roaring`, a "compressed bitset" library with over a millions Rust downloads and versions in many other language.
+It stores u32 values in 65K chunks of 65K values.
+Each chunk is represented as either a vector of intergers, a vector of ranges, or a bitmap.

-The `range_map`, `Range-collections`, and `range-set` crates store disjoint ranges.
+The `range_map`, `Range-collections`, `range-set`, and `roaring` crates store disjoint ranges.
 I eliminated crates for overlapping ranges, a different data structure (`iset`, `theban_interval_tree`, and `unbounded-interval-tree`).

 Disjoint ranges can be stored in a tree or a vector.
 With a tree, we expect inserts to be much faster than with a vector, O(log *n*) vs O(*n*).
 Benchmark `ingest_clumps_easy` below showed this to be true.
-Because I care about such inserts, after that benchmark, I removed vector-based crates from consideration.
+Because I care about such inserts, after that benchmark, I removed vector-based crates from consideration except for `roaring`.

 Finally, I looked for crates that supported set operations (for example, union, intersection, set difference).
-None of the remaining crates offered tested set operations.
+Only `roaring` of the remaining crates offered tested set operations.
 (The inspirational `sorted-iter` does, but it is designed to work on sorted values, not ranges, and so is not included.)

 If I misunderstood any of the crates, please let me know.
 If you'd like to benchmark a crate, the benchmarking code is in the `benches` directory of this repository.